turingschool/mod-0-curriculum/session5/index.md

   * Keep up the hard work
   * Keep asking questions in your cohort channels
   * Ellen, Bob and I are still around if you need us
-  * Capstone is due the 25th at 6pm (see your mod 0 calendar)
+  * Capstone is due in a couple weeks! (see your mod 0 calendar)

 * Learning to code is much more like exercise than epiphanies